Doria Deighton-Jones: Business

-John Jones was a wholesale grocer, and by 1853 the first wholesale liquor dealer in Los Angeles, with their business located the Arcadia Block at the corner of Main and Commercial Streets.
-By 1866 he had sold it to Harris Newmark, who had premises next to his.

 Doria Deighton-Jones became a property developer after her husband's death.
 She was known as the "owner of a vast estate in and around Los Angeles" valued at a million dollars, at the time of her death in 1908.

-Public service

-John Jones was elected as the city's 1st Ward representative on the Los Angeles Common Council, for a one-year term ending December 11, 1871.
-Fellow Common Council members chose him as the first Jewish president of the city's governing body, during his term.

 Doria Deighton-Jones was an organizer of the Ladies' Hebrew Benevolent Society of Los Angeles in 1870, the city's first philanthropic organization, and served as its treasurer.

-Buildings legacy
+Jones Block

+In 1882 Jones commissioned the Jones Block at 171–201 N. Spring Street, the center of the city's upscale retail district in the decade following.
+It was home to J. W. Robinson's Boston Dry Goods from 1886 to 1895 and the City of Paris department store c.1895–1897.

 Olvera Street

 Doria Deighton-Jones built the Simpson-Jones Building in 1894 at the #1 Olvera Street site of the family's 1840s adobe house on the Plaza, which had been torn down in 1886 when Bath Street was widened to make an extension of Main Street.
 It was constructed to house William Gregory Engines, also known as Moline Engines.
 Later tenants were the Diamond Shirt Company and the Soochow Restaurant.
 To its north is the Machine Shop building, built in 1886 on the site of the adobe's stables.
 After Olvera Street became a Mexican Alta California era-themed shopping area in 1930, the shop's main entryway was switched from the Main to the Olvera facade, and is the present day entrance of El Luz del Día restaurant.
 Its facade was remodeled in 1960 to resemble a mid-19th century Mexican bank.
 The name honors the Jones' daughter, Constance Jones Simpson.
 She inherited the property in 1908.